VACULOGIC QS-7 ONLINE

 Open the QuickSilver program using the desktop icon or by navigating your programs list.
 This will open the registration window.
 Enter your QS-7 serial number and QuickSilver software key, then press Register.
 If registration is successful, the program opens to the Select Device screen.
 This is where you will begin each time you use QuickSilver in the future.
 Place a checkmark in the box beside the “USB <-> Serial” listing in the devices list.

-USING QUICKSILVER 1.5
+6- USING QUICKSILVER

-QuickSilver's job is to convert simple outlines (your profile) into complex mathematical algorithms that constantly read system pressures, anticipate responses and modify the command string that instructs the QS-7 V-Server.
+QuickSilver's job is to convert simple outlines (your profiles) into complex mathematical algorithms that constantly read and adjust system pressures, anticipate responses and modify the command string that instructs the QS-7 V-Server.
 The Server then manipulates its management controls to reproduce the outline as a pressure-time curve in real time.
 This is done automatically, and requires little input from the user other than the profile.
 QuickSilver’s “learning curve” is very short, and all features will be available immediately.

 Using QuickSilver requires only two learned processes; how to Assemble a Profile and how to Assemble a Playlist.

-HOW TO ASSEMBLE PROFILES
+HOW TO ASSEMBLE AND RUN PROFILES

 Re-start the program now and we will develop a profile and run it.

-· Pressure (Pressure the Event will start at)
+· Pressure (Pressure the event will start at)

-· Hold Time (How long the Event pressure will be held level)
+· Hold Time (How long the event pressure will be held level)

 Click on the “ADD EVENT” button at the lower left.
 A window opens, showing Event number 1, plus three spaces for the time/pressure factors above.